 At present, the Private Participation Act has been revoked and replaced by the Private Investment in State Undertaking Act B.E.
 2556 (2013) (the “Private Investment Act”), which has become effective on 4 April 2013.
 The Private Investment Act specifies that if it appears to the State Enterprise Policy Office that any project is not executed duly in accordance with this Act, the State Enterprise Policy Office must seek factual clarification from the project owner and request that appropriate procedure be proposed to the Committee on Private Investment in State Undertaking Policy.
 If such Committee deems that the private investment agreement should be terminated or amended, the Committee must submit its proposal to the Cabinet for approval.

-As the Private Investment Act has recently become effective, it is not clear to the Company on the interpretation and enforcement of such Act.
-In case the Cabinet resolves to revoke the amendment agreement to the Concession Agreement, or requires the Company to pay additional consideration, even if the Company has made an objection to the Cabinet resolution pursuant to the applicable legal process, this could have a material adverse effect on the business, financial condition and results of operations of the Company.
+Currently, it is still unclear to the Company on the interpretation and enforcement of such act or the operation of such matter.
+However, in case the Cabinet resolves to require the Company to pay additional consideration, although the company will continue to argue against the Cabinet’s resolution in accordance with the legal process, this could have a material adverse effect on the business, financial condition and results of operations of the Company.

 c.
 Uncertainty on the dispute relating to payment of the access charge

 TOT Public Company Limited (TOT) and the Company entered into the Access Charge Agreements in 1994 and 2001.
 The Access Charge Agreements require that the Company pay an access charge to TOT at a flat rate per number in respect of a post-paid customer and a fixed percentage of the value of the prepaid vouchers in respect of a pre-paid customer.